Claims and Payment Information and Resources

 We understand that easy filing and timely payment of claims are a high priority for our providers.
 Although you may submit paper claims by mail, there are many benefits to submitting claims electronically, such as improved accuracy, reliability, convenience, and expedited payments.

-Claims must be received within 90 days of the date or services (or the time frame stipulated in your contract).
+Claims must be received within 90 days of the date of services (or the time frame stipulated in your contract).
 If we are not the member’s primary insurance, please submit the claim within 90 days of the date on the Explanation of Payment from the primary carrier.

 - All Claim Disputes must be submitted through our Provider Claim Dispute Form.
 Disputes that are not sent through our Provider Claim Dispute Form will not be addressed.
-If you are unsure whether to submit a Claim Dispute or Claim Appeal, please click “Should I Submit a Claim Dispute or Claim Appeal?” below.
+If you are unsure whether to submit a Claim Dispute or Claim Appeal, please click “Should I submit a Claim Dispute or Claim Appeal?” below.

 |It’s easy to further expedite your claims payments by signing up for electronic funds transfer (EFT) payments that are direct deposited into your bank account.
 You don’t have to wait for our checks to arrive in the mail or manually sort, reconcile, and deposit checks. |